 The core of their capabilities is the ability to match and track objects – a vehicle for most cases.
 But more recently shipments.

-• Single-sided market – Uber is the supplier to the market.
+- Single-sided market – Uber is the supplier to the market (Jump).

-• Two-sided market – matching suppliers to buyers.
+- Two-sided market – matching suppliers to buyers (Ride hailing).

-• Three-sided market – matching suppliers, buyers and deliverers.
+- Three-sided market – matching suppliers, buyers and deliverers (UberEats).

-Uber mentions the term artificial intelligence six times in its IPO filing, highlights machine learning 11 times and the word algorithm 16 times.
+Uber mentions artificial intelligence six times in its IPO filing, highlighting machine learning 11 times and the word algorithm 16 times.
 Those mentions aren’t by accident.
-Uber makes it clear that its data science and algorithms are critical to its marketplace technologies.
+Uber clarifies that its data science and algorithms are critical to its marketplace technologies.

-Uber has built its own proprietary marketing, routing and payment technologies.
-The bridge between Uber’s various ventures is its marketplace technologies.
+Uber has built its own proprietary marketing, routing, and payment technologies.
+Its marketplace technologies are the bridge between Uber’s various ventures.

 Uber’s technologies comprise the real-time algorithmic decision engine that matches supply and demand for our Personal Mobility, Uber Eats, and Uber Freight offerings.

-• A demand prediction engine to predict volume, supply and demand and location dynamics with current and historical trends.
+- A demand prediction engine is used to predict volume, supply and demand, and location dynamics with current and historical trends.
 Data visualizations are available for zones with unique pricing characteristics.

 The Uber business model relies on Uber continually investing in their new technologies and harnessing new AI to reshape the future of transportation.